meant-ion/TuringMod/README.md

 	- whatever is suggested by viewers during my livestreams, so long as the suggestions are not against TOS (Twitch or OpenAI)

 	- get further testing for the calculator, specifically for negative numbers

-	- !modlist or !mods: gets a list of all mods through a manager and returns a list through chat
-			* Half baked; need to think this out more and get it more concrete